top of page

 PROJECT OVERVIEW

-Edgemoor saw the University of Kansas’ student housing project as an opportunity to redefine the student experience and campus growth at KU.
-Although the university initially requested developer-owned student housing and a dining center with ground rent, the Edgemoor team helped develop a new solution that unlocked even more value for the university.
+Edgemoor saw the University of Kansas's student housing project as an opportunity to redefine the student experience and campus growth at KU.
+Although the university initially requested developer-owned student housing and a dining center, with ground rent paid to KU by the developer, the Edgemoor team helped develop a new solution that unlocked even more value for the university.

 Through early engagement with the university, Edgemoor presented innovative financial models demonstrating that direct university ownership of the housing would generate significantly greater and more sustainable cash flow for KU.
 This strategic pivot was instrumental, helping KU unlock powerful new revenue streams capable of offsetting the financing and operating costs of the entire Central District.